 #1 The Rideau Canal, Ottawa, Canada

-The Rideau Canal is a UNESCO world heritage site and the rink I grew up skating on.
+The Rideau Canal is a UNESCO World Heritage Site and the rink I grew up skating on.
 The 7.8 kilometres (4.7 miles) of ice winds its way through downtown Ottawa.
 Rent skates, and pick up hot drinks and beavertails along the route.
-One of the best times to go is during Ottawa’s annual Winterlude festival – which in 2012 will be from February 3-20.
+One of the best times to go is during Ottawa’s annual Winterlude festival.

 #2 Montreal – Beaver Lake (Lac des Castors)